Skip to main content

 Interview with Samoan overstayer

-During the 1990s people were streaming into New Zealand, particularly from Asia, Africa and the Middle East.
-There was not a huge increase of Pacific Islanders during this decade, and in fact a few Pacific Islanders were deported for overstaying their temporary residence permits.
-This Samoan woman talks about her pending deportation as an overstayer, and her fears for her three New Zealand-born children.
+During the 1990s people streamed into New Zealand, particularly from Asia, Africa and the Middle East.
+The increase in the number of Pacific Islanders during this decade was less marked, and a few were deported for overstaying their temporary residence permits.
+In this 1994 interview, a Samoan woman talks about her pending deportation as an overstayer, and her fears for her New Zealand-born children.

 Te whakamahi i tēnei tūemi